edgelesssys/marblerun/docs/docs/reference/cli.md

   marblerun precheck
   ```

-  * If your cluster does not support SGX the output is the following:
+  * If your cluster doesn't support SGX the output is the following:

   ```bash
   Cluster does not support SGX, you may still run MarbleRun in simulation mode